lpoto/discord-utility-bot/README.md

 -   Queue message offers a variety of commands by clicking on buttons. (ex. loop, skip, shuffle, ... )

 -   User may only use music commands if they are undeafened in a voice channel and bot is either in the same channel or not connected to any.

 -   Bot requires a `DJ` role.
 Only users with the same role may use the music commands.

--   For more info on the commands, click on `?` in the queue message in a discord channel.
+-   For more info on the commands, use `/help` slash command or click on `?` in the queue message in a discord channel.

 ### Required permissions